AHenryLarroze/Py_SL_C0de/Readme.md

 [![Documentation Status](https://readthedocs.org/projects/py-sl-c0de/badge/?version=latest)](https://py-sl-c0de.readthedocs.io/en/latest/?badge=latest)

 **SL_C0de** is a python library based on the matlab code SL_code.
 This module allows to calculate GIA over the world but also the sediment isostasy.
 It includes function to calculate radial symetric auto gravitational earth visco-elastic response.
 This module also includes the option to resolve the Sea level equation.
-This library has been benchmarked with the following Matlab code (jaustermann/SLcode/tree/master/GRL_2022_proglacial_lakes).The aim of this library is to be easy to include new sources of load and can be linked to other python library.
+This library is derived from the SLCode Matlab code (jaustermann/SLcode/tree/master/GRL_2022_proglacial_lakes).
+The code was Benchmarked against this code.
+The aim of this library is to be easy to include new sources of load and can be linked to other python library.

 ## install :